Open-ended questions lead to life-changing discoveries

-Renowned for its academic excellence and mentoring-based, liberal arts education in the Jesuit tradition, Holy Cross is a highly selective, four-year college ranked among the nation’s best.
+Known for its academic excellence and mentoring-based liberal arts ed-ucation in the Jesuit tradition, Holy Cross is a highly selective four-year college ranked among the nation’s best.
 An exclusively undergraduate institution with a student-faculty ratio of 10:1, Holy Cross assures students of rich opportunities within its academic programs to explore and specialize.
-Holy Cross graduates are not only prepared for success in a rapidly changing world; they are prepared to lead meaningful, fulfilling lives.
+Holy Cross graduates are not only prepared for success in a rapidly changing world-—they are prepared to lead meaningful, fulfilling lives.

-In keeping with the Jesuits’ commitment to educating “men and women for and with others,” Holy Cross integrates faith and knowledge with an emphasis on service and justice.
-Students of all faith traditions are welcomed to Holy Cross and are encouraged to think deeply about what they learn, align that knowledge with their personal beliefs, and translate their understanding into meaningful action on campus and in the world.
-In addition to many liturgical and worship programs, there are diverse opportunities through the Chaplains’ Office for spiritual retreats, faith development, service and engagement in the local community, and both domestic and international immersion experiences in Appalachia, Guatemala, Haiti, El Salvador, and other areas.
+In keeping with the Jesuits’ commitment to educating “men and women for and with others,” Holy Cross is also a values-oriented community that places great emphasis on service and justice.
+Students of all faith traditions are welcomed and encouraged to think deeply about what they learn, align that knowledge with their personal beliefs, and translate their understanding into meaningful action on campus and in the wider world.
+There are plentiful opportunities for service and engagement in the local community, as well as for domestic and international immersion experiences in areas such as Appalachia, Guatemala, Haiti, and El Salvador.

 Educating the whole person

-The College’s storied athletics tradition continues today with 27 Division I varsity sports and membership in the Patriot League, recognized for its development of scholar-athletes.
-While about 25% of the student body are varsity athletes, there is a host of club and intramural sports programs, open to all.
+The College’s storied athletic tradition continues today with 27 Division I varsity sports and membership in the Patriot League, recognized for its development of scholar-athletes.
+While about 25% of the student body are varsity athletes, there are a host of club and intramural sports programs open to all.

 Students run and participate in more than 100 clubs and organizations.
 These range from a cappella groups to the weekly student newspaper and radio station, from multicultural organizations to philanthropic efforts, and from diverse leadership opportunities centered in student government to peer education.